leventemo/lvnt/src/data/blog/_2025/errorbank-categories.md

 as it's visible now, I manipulate data ...
 * arguably not scientific
 * SOLUTION: record "orig" as well

+however, smtmes I don't vdo that
+* eg. err 277 *I joined in art club*: would be too much of a stretch

+## category #1: L1 interference

+The very first move after getting enough data into the database: mark clear cases of L1 interference.
+This will give us an the possibility of filtering for all errors vs L1 errors.
+This yields some useful insights: the percentage of L1 errors, can't wait.
+But wait!
+There are clear cases and there are arguably (not) clear cases of L1 interference.
+See examples below.

+### clear cases

+eg.

+### grey areas

+eg.

 ## error categories